The Truth About COVID and The Impact On Life Insurance

 Ready to find out more about the COVID vaccine and its impact on life insurance policies?
 You are in the right place.

 The American Council of Life Insurers recently confirmed that the COVID-19 vaccine will not affect your life insurance.
-If you have a current policy and get vaccinated, it’s guaranteed to be intact after death from complications or any other reason – so go ahead!
+If you have an existing policy and receive a vaccination, it will remain intact even in the event of death from complications or any other cause.
+So, go ahead and get vaccinated!

 What about if you already received the COVID Vaccine

 According to Swiss Re, one of the largest reinsurers and life insurance providers in Switzerland: You’re still eligible for coverage even if you recently received a COVID-19 vaccine.
-Your rates won’t be impacted.
+Getting vaccinated won’t impact your rates.

 The life insurance company will not be concerned about your recent vaccination reaction, as it doesn’t affect their underwriting.